Doctor of Clinical Psychology: United Kingdom

 In the United Kingdom, doctoral programmes in Clinical Psychology are accredited by the British Psychological Society and approved by the Health and Care Professions Council, the statutory regulator for practitioner psychologists and courses in the UK.
 The doctorate in clinical psychology programme normally lasts three years, and funding is provided by the National Health Service.
 A Doctorate in Clinical Psychology is necessary to register as a practitioner clinical psychologist with the Health and Care Professions Council.
+The UK DClinPsy application process is very competitive, with less than 30% of applicants securing a place.

-British universities offering professional doctoral programmes in Clinical Psychology include the University of Edinburgh, University of Glasgow, University of Hertfordshire, Lancaster University, University of East London, University of Sheffield, University of Liverpool, University College London, Newcastle University, Queen's University Belfast,University of Oxford, Cardiff University and the University of Hull.
+British universities offering professional doctoral programmes in Clinical Psychology include Bangor University (first in the UK to establish the doctorate), University of Edinburgh, University of Glasgow, University of Hertfordshire, Lancaster University, University of East London, University of Sheffield, University of Liverpool, University College London, Newcastle University, Queen's University Belfast,University of Oxford, Cardiff University and the University of Hull.
 There is a central clearinghouse for applications to Doctor of Clinical Psychology programmes, hosted by the University of Leeds.
 Information and discussion about the UK system of training in clinical psychology, the typical requirements needed to gain a place on a doctoral training course, and what the doctorate allows graduates to do can be found on the ClinPsy website and forum.